ircv3/ircv3-specifications/extensions/batch/netsplit.md

 types.

 When a netsplit occurs, the server MUST put all resulting QUITs into a single NETSPLIT batch.
-Similiarly, all netjoin-related JOINs MUST be put into a *single* NETJOIN batch.
+Similarly, all netjoin-related JOINs MUST be put into a *single* NETJOIN batch.
 Both types have 2 arguments, which are the names of the servers that are splitting or joining, or *.net *.split and *.net *.join if the server has chosen to hide links.